 In contrast, osteoarthritis and diseases caused by damage to the joint, such as sprains, strains, and fractures, usually present with symptoms that are worse later in the day.
 Pain is exacerbated when patients are involved in activities: climbing stairs, running, walking, writing, cooking, cleaning, etc. When they sit down to rest, pain improves.
 In osteoarthritis, the pain is due to joint damage as a result of wear-and-tear.
 Osteoarthritis is the kind of arthritis that people usually talk about when they say that “Aunt Bertha had arthritis of the hips and needed a hip replacement,” or “I can’t play golf with you, Lenny, the arthritis in my back is killing me!”
 As you can imagine, this type of arthritis becomes more common as people age, and predominantly affects weight-bearing joints such as the knees, hips, as well as the fingers.
 Stiffness is not a predominant symptom in patients that have non-inflammatory causes of joint pain.

 Finally, I evaluate patients that have severe pain in multiple joints “all the time.”
 These patients don’t have the warm, swollen joints that are seen in inflammatory arthritis.
 They are often young, and don’t have evidence of wear-and-tear, as seen in osteoarthritis.
 They weren’t involved in an accident, and they didn’t sustain strains, sprains, or fractures to multiple joints.
 How can they have so much pain, if all of their joints look so normal?
 This is a topic that we are only beginning to understand.
 It appears that some patients develop abnormalities in the way in which their nervous system is wired, and as a result, they experience pain due to abnormal processing of pain signals.
 These patients are often given the diagnosis of chronic pain syndrome or fibromyalgia.
 The most puzzling aspect of these conditions is that the pain is real–and often excruciating–even though the joint looks normal.
-Treatment for these conditions are aimed at correcting the nervous system abnormalities, not at the joint.
-This includes aerobic exercise, cognitive behavioral therapy, and medications that help to reduce pain sensitivity.
+Treatment for these conditions is aimed at restoring the nervous system to a more normal state, rather than treating the joints that hurt.
+Useful treatments for this type of pain include aerobic exercise, cognitive behavioral therapy, and medications that help to reduce pain sensitivity.